Platform-OS/pos-module-openai/README.md

 The example search page is located at `app/views/pages/openai_search.liquid`.
 It serves primarily for demonstration purposes and intentionally violates some [best practices](https://documentation.platformos.com/developer-guide/modules/platformos-modules#how-to-use-devkit), such as separating business rules from the presentation layer.
 This design choice aims to present an all-in-one example of the entire workflow.

-You'll find there additional checks to ensure the module [setup](#setup) has been configured correctly.
+The example search page includes additional checks to ensure the module [setup](#setup) has been configured correctly.
 It supports the hCaptcha challenge to prevent spam requests and demonstrates how to use the [commands and queries](#functionality-provided-by-the-user-module) provided by the OpenAI module.

 ### Further Considerations